amankrsingh1812/OS-LAB/OS Lab 2/OS Lab 2 Report.md

   return get_burst_time();
 }
 ```
-The main code for this syscall can be found in the file `proc.c`.
-We simply use the pointer to the currently running process which is returned by myproc(), with which we read the burstTime propertly of the process.
+The function `get_burst_time` contains the main code for this syscall can be found in the file `proc.c` at line 602.
+Since we have already mantained the burst time in the struct `proc`, we simply use the pointer to the currently running process which is returned by myproc(), with which we read the burstTime property of the process.
 ```C
 // proc.c
 int											  // line 602